 Government has established the National Research Foundation as an independent government agency through the National Research Foundation Act 23 of 1998 to promote and support research and development through, amongst others, funding.
-Various other government departments such as the Department of Science and Technology and other institutions also fund and support research and development projects.
+Various other government departments such as the Department of Science and Innovation and other institutions also fund and support scientific or technological research and development projects.